-HIS 283 Modern War and American Life 3 cr
+HIS 283 War and American Society 3 cr

-An investigation of the impact of the Civil War, World Wars I and II, and the Cold War on American society.
-The home front will be emphasized, with attention to wartime politics and the wartime economy, civil liberties, and the social effect of war.
+An investigation of the impact of wars on American society.
+Wars from the earliest European settlement through the wars of the early 21st century may be included.
+The home front will be emphasized, with attention to wartime politics and economy, civil liberties, the experience of non-combatants, and the larger social effects of war.
 SS